SuNaden/statsd-opentsdb-request/README.md

 ```

 # tags in detail
 To support submitting to OpenTSDB with tags customisable by the user, we can specify them in the mentioned `tags` as an array of key/value or to be more precise in this case, regex/tag.
-So yeah, the key is a regex matching the submitted name of the metric and the value would be the tag name to which it should be assigned.
-This probably did not make a lot of sense so let's walk through an example.
+The key is a regex matching the submitted name of the metric and the value would be the tag name to which it should be assigned.
+If this did not make a lot of sense please take a look at some examples below.

 ### Regex tags

-You have a metric name `statsd.frontendMachine.invalidArgumentException.exception`.
+There is a metric with name `statsd.frontendMachine.invalidArgumentException.exception`.

 You want to aggregate all exceptions which should be sent to OpenTSDB, and you want the tags to be `exception_type` and `machine` which in this case are `invalidArgumentException` and `frontendMachine` and which would leave you with a metric name of `statsd.exception`.

-The `tags` config part would look something like this (yes I know, hire me now for my regex skills)
+The `tags` config part would look something like this
 ```
 tags : {
   ".*Machine" : "machine",